User User name Password

 Now, doesn't that defeat the point of having a mobile gaming device?

-This message has been edited since posting.
-Last time this message was edited on 25 June 2007 4:26
+This message has been edited since its posting.
+Latest edit was made on 25 Jun 2007 @ 4:26

 yeah this isn't new info for DevHook Users. and the little bit of speed didn't make a difference anyway. only the developers can really maximize the uncapped speed. i can tell u tho. those shrunk games like prince of persia rival swords really does need a speed boost since its running alot of polygons.